Medication Search - Androcur

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Androcur medication come in?
+What form(s) does Androcur come in?

 Each white to faintly yellowish, round, flat-sided, bevelled-edged tablet, imprinted one side "BV" in a regular hexagon, other side scored, contains cyproterone acetate 50 mg.
 Nonmedicinal ingredients: colloidal anhydrous silicica, lactose monohydrate, magnesium stearate, maize starch, and povidone 25.

-How should I use the Androcur medication?
+How should I use Androcur?

 Cyproterone is available as an oral (by mouth) tablet and as a long-acting injectable.
 The recommended dose for cyproterone tablets is 200 mg to 300 mg (4 to 6 tablets) daily, divided into 2 to 3 doses and taken after meals.